ganeshrs1984/Restservice-Profile/README.md

 Code Walkthrough
 -----------------

-Controller/Service
+1 Controller/Service.
-CommonUtil is a static class which helps to validate the input
+2 CommonUtil is a static class which helps to validate the input.
-@Valid/Command Object  and @RestControllerAdvice- validates the input POST object and incase of any Exception, ProileAdvice class with @Advice annotation will take care of sending the Exception Response
+3 @Valid/Command Object  and @RestControllerAdvice- validates the input POST object and incase of any Exception, ProileAdvice class.  with @Advice annotation will take care of sending the Exception Response.
-DAO - ibatis for Select and Insert process in H2 SQL messages.properties INTERNATIONALIZATION feature, configured the Client response messages
+4 DAO - ibatis for Select and Insert process in H2 SQL.
+5 messages.properties INTERNATIONALIZATION feature, configured the Client response messages.

 GET Method   - Get Profile details by phone number